Ruth Ocumárez: The award of Ruth Ocumarez

-Accordingly, pageant candidates who gain placement or “special awards” (i.e. Miss Photogenic, Miss Friendship, Miss Congeniality, Best in Swimsuit, Best in Long Gown) do not classify for this award.
+Accordingly, pageant candidates who gains placement or "special awards" (i.e. Miss Photogenic, Miss Friendship, Miss Congeniality, Best in Swimsuit, Best in Long Gown) does not classify for this award.

 Career

 After her reign was over, Ocumárez entered the world of modeling and appeared in many Dominican, European, and Puerto Rican periodicals.
 She also branched out into acting, starring in the Dominican film Perico Ripiao.
 Besides her work in film, Ocumárez also has experience as a television hostess on Puerto Rican television.

 It was reported in 2007 that Ocumárez had become engaged to flamboyant entertainment personality Sixto Nolasco.
 Nolasco, who was interviewed by journalist Carmen Jovet declared that he was "tired of being gay," and that he intends to start a family with his new wife.
 To date, there has been no formal announcement of the proposed nuptials.